 - 2 tablespoons grated lemon zest

 - Preheat oven to 325°.
 In a large saucepan, heat cream until bubbles form around sides of pan; remove from heat.
 In a large bowl, whisk egg yolks, 1/2 cup sugar and salt until blended but not foamy.
 Slowly stir in hot cream.
 Stir in lemon peel and extract.

 - Place five 6-oz. broiler-safe ramekins in a baking pan large enough to hold them without touching.
 Pour egg mixture into ramekins.
 Place pan on oven rack; add very hot water to pan to within 1/2 in. of top of ramekins.
-Bake 45-50 minutes or until a knife inserted near the center comes out clean (centers will still be soft).
+Bake 45-50 minutes or until a knife inserted in the center comes out clean (centers will still be soft).

 - Immediately remove ramekins from water bath to a wire rack; cool 10 minutes.
 Refrigerate until cold.

 - To caramelize topping with a kitchen torch, sprinkle custards evenly with remaining sugar.
 Hold torch flame about 2 in. above custard surface and rotate it slowly until sugar is evenly caramelized.
 Refrigerate 30-60 minutes before serving.

 - To caramelize topping in a broiler, preheat broiler and place ramekins on a baking sheet; let stand at room temperature 15 minutes.
 Sprinkle custards evenly with remaining sugar.
 Broil 3-4 in. from heat 2-3 minutes or until sugar is caramelized.
 Refrigerate 30-60 minutes before serving.